captainchicken2023/Credit-Risk-Classification/Credit_Risk/.ipynb_checkpoints/report-template-checkpoint.md

     * Accuracy does not communicate how precise a model is.

 * Precision:
-    * The ratio of correctly predicted positive observations to thetotal predicted positive observations.
+    * The ratio of correctly predicted positive observations to the total predicted positive observations.
     * High precision relates to a low false positive rate.
     * In other words, high precision will reduce recall.